mozman/ezdxf/docs/source/options.rst

 The global `ezdxf` options are stored in :mod:`ezdxf.options`.
 This is a wrapper around the :class:`ConfigParser` class.
-Shortcut attributes like :attr:`test_files` are simple properties and mMost shortcuts are read only marked by (Read only), read and writeable attributes are marked by (Read/Write).
+Shortcut attributes like :attr:`test_files` are simple properties and most shortcuts are read only marked by (Read only), read and writeable attributes are marked by (Read/Write).

 To change options, especially the read only attributes, you have to edit the